The Best Free LSAT Prep Tools

 8. Online LSAT Prep

 You’re no doubt a busy future lawyer, with days filled with internships, extracurriculars, and even part-time job.
 You know you need a flexible LSAT course, but you’re not sure which option is right for you.
-On the one hand, visual learners can prep on their own time with the Blueprint Online Anytime Course.
-Students who need a little more structure flourish in our Live Online classes.
+On the one hand, visual learners can prep on their own time with the Blueprint Self-Paced Course.
+Students who need a little more structure flourish in our Live Course classes.
 Before you make a decision, did you know you can try them both out for free?
-Check out our current schedule of free LSAT prep classes or click here to try the Online Anytime course for free for five days!
+Check out our current schedule of free LSAT prep classes or click here to try the Self-Paced course for free for five days!

 9. Free LSAT Question of the Day Emails